 The government pays the state pension as a regular payment to eligible people who have reached state pension age.
 You can work out when you will reach state pension age by using the calculator on GOV.UK.

 If you reach state pension age on or after 6 April 2016, you will fall under the flat rate state pension, known as the new state pension.

 If you are an employee, and you earn more than a certain amount per week or per month, you will pay NIC or be treated as if you have paid ithttps://www.litrg.org.uk/tax-guides/employment/what-national-insurance-do-i-pay-employee.
-The NIC you are credited with or pay helps you to qualify to receive the state pension.
+The NIC you pay – or are treated as having paid - helps you to qualify to receive the state pension.

 You can read more about this in our news piece looking at NIC contribution records for low-paid employees.